linegost/philipshue/README.md

 ```
 $ cd /YOUR_PATH/philipshue-master
 ```
 Run the following command prompt to install necessary packages required.
+This may take a while, be patient.
 ```
 $ npm install
 ```